'Baby talk' could help diagnose autism in toddlers, study says - UPI.com

 A new study finds toddlers' attention to "baby talk" or "motherese" could provide an early diagnosis and treatment of autism spectrum disorder.
 File photo by Solis Images/Shutterstock

 Feb.
-8 (UPI) -- A new study finds toddlers' attention to high-pitched, sing-songy speech -- or "baby talk" -- could provide an early diagnosis and treatment of autism spectrum disorder.
+8 (UPI) -- A new study finds toddlers' attention to high-pitched, sing-song speech -- or "baby talk" -- could provide an early diagnosis and treatment of autism spectrum disorder.

 The study, published in JAMA Network Open on Wednesday, found lower levels of attention to a playful speech style, called motherese or parentese, could help diagnose language and social challenges in toddlers sooner.